kwiromeo/amphetype/README.md

 * Type your favorite novel!

-  One of the core ideas behind Amphetype was to not just use boring "stock texts" for typing practice, but to allow me to type texts I actually want to read as well.
+  One of the core ideas behind Amphetype was to not just use boring "stock texts" for typing practice, but to allow me to practice on texts that I actually want to read.
 So one feature is the ability to import whole novels (for example from [Project Gutenberg](https://www.gutenberg.org/)) and have Amphetype automatically generate bite-sized lessons from the text.
-(When I was learning the [Colemak](https://colemak.com/) keyboard layout, I typed _The Metamorphosis_ by Franz Kafka!)
+For example, when I was learning the [Colemak](https://colemak.com/) keyboard layout, I typed _The Metamorphosis_ by Franz Kafka!

 * Typing statistics.

-  It provides the basic typing statistics (accuracy and WPM), as well as identifying the keys/trigrams/words that break your flow and what impact these "viscous" combinations have on your typing speed overall.
-Together with graphs over time and so forth.
+  It provides the basic typing statistics (accuracy and WPM) across keys, trigrams, and words.
+It also tries to identify parts that break your flow and what impact these "viscous" combinations have on your typing speed overall.
+It also shows a graphs of progress over time.

 * Generate lessons from past statistics.